Format: food talk, but specifically eating

-Archive available on iTunes: last ten
+Archive available on iTunes: all

 [Podthinker Colin Marshall

 also happens to be the host and producer of public radio’s The Marketplace of Ideas

 ], the blogger of The War on Mediocrity